March 8, 2019 11:15 PM PST

 - Getting an error message when updating?
 See Troubleshoot problems updating Windows 10.

 - If you need to activate Windows, see Activation in Windows 10.
 If you’re having trouble with activation, see Get help with Windows activation errors.

 Current status of Windows, version 1809, Windows Server 2019, and Windows Server, version 1809

-- Fully available for advanced users who manually select “Check for updates” via Windows Update.
+- Available for any user who manually selects “Check for updates” via Windows Update.

 |Date||Current Status||Affected Platforms|| |

 |March 15, 2019 12:00 PM PT||Resolved|| || |

 After updating to Window 10 version 1809, F5 VPN clients may lose network connectivity when the VPN service is in a split tunnel configuration.